rackerlabs/support-how-to/content/how-to/cloud-servers/simple-load-balancing-with-apache/index.md

 #### Load balancer

 This sections walks through each step and then brings it together at the end, so you know what the end product should be.
-Place all of the configurations that you define at the bottom of the **/etc/httpd/conf/httpd.conf** file in a standard virtual host.
+Place the configurations that you define at the bottom of the **/etc/httpd/conf/httpd.conf** file in a standard virtual host.